Kernel-Elastic Autoencoder for Molecular Design: Methods

 To foster diversity in decoding, sequence lengths are factored into the computation of $P_{i}$.
 The $\frac{1}{\sqrt{N_{i}}}$ term counteracts the preference for shorter sequences over longer ones, as longer sequences typically yield smaller sums of log probabilities.

-The top $B$ most probable tokens are selected and serve as the inputs for the subsequent iteration, which continues until the maximum sequence length $M$ is attained or all top $B$ candidates have produced the ``<EOS>'', signaling the cessation of decoding.
+The top $B$ most probable tokens are selected and serve as the inputs for the subsequent iteration, which continues until the maximum sequence length $M$ is attained or all top $B$ candidates have produced the end-of-sequence token, signaling the cessation of decoding.